Event research Tallinn Rock Festival 2026 / 3 Days Fri 31.7 - Sun 2.8

 Native range of Scorpiones

 Scorpions primarily prey on insects and other invertebrates, but some species hunt vertebrates.
 They use their pincers to restrain and kill prey, or to prevent their own predation.
-The venomous sting is used for offense and defense.
+The scorpion's sting is venomous and used for offense and defense.
 During courtship, the male and female grasp each other's pincers and dance while the male tries to move the female onto his sperm packet.
 All known species give live birth and the female cares for the young as their exoskeletons harden, transporting them on her back.
 The exoskeleton contains fluorescent chemicals and glows under ultraviolet light.

 The vast majority of species do not seriously threaten humans, and healthy adults usually do not need medical treatment after a sting.
 About 25 species (fewer than one percent) have venom capable of killing a human, which happens frequently in the parts of the world where they live, primarily where access to medical treatment is unlikely.